Pacific Epping

 Pacific Epping is a shopping centre in Epping, Victoria, a suburb of Melbourne, Australia.
-It opened in May 1996.
+It opened in 1996.
 It is located on the corner of High Street and Cooper Street, 500 m away from Epping railway station, Melbourne, and approximately 20 km north of the Melbourne CBD.
 Until September 2013, the shopping centre was known as Epping Plaza.
+The centre is still sometimes referred to as Epping Plaza, including the Epping Plaza Hotel and the bus stops which are called Epping Plaza SC.

 History

-Epping Plaza Shopping Centre was officially opened on 29 October 1996 by The Hon.
+Originally soft-opening in 1995 with only Target and Coles, and April 1996 with everything else, Epping Plaza Shopping Centre was officially opened on 29 October 1996 by The Hon.
 Robert Maclellan, M.L.A.

-In November 1997, the dining and entertainment complex opened to the public, with a 10 auditorium Reading Cinemas complex (previously known as Epping 10 Cinema until Reading Cinemas' acquisition of Anderson Multiplex in 2004), Epping Plaza Hotel and indoor restaurants.
+In November 1997, the dining and entertainment complex opened to the public, with a 10 auditorium Reading Cinemas complex (previously known as Epping 10 Cinema until Reading Cinemas' acquired Anderson Multiplex in 2004), Epping Plaza Hotel and indoor restaurants.
 However, TGI Fridays and La Familigia would not be added to this area until 2001.

-In mid-2007, Epping Plaza underwent major extension to the west of the existing plaza and the total number of stores grew to 218.
+In mid-2007, Epping Plaza underwent a major extension to the west of the existing plaza and the total number of stores grew to 218.

-Further development in 2009 included extension and refurbishment of the Fresh Food Hall, now named "Hunter & Gatherer".
+Further development in 2009 included the extension and refurbishment of the Fresh Food Hall, now named "Hunter & Gatherer".
 The area to the north of Hunter & Gatherer was also refurbished.

 Between December 2012 and January 2013, construction commenced on the renovation of the dining and entertainment complex, later known by the time of its completion of the Urban Dining in October 2013, resulting in the removal of the indoor dining area which originally doubled as a shortcut to Reading Cinemas.
 Stage 5 added 11 restaurants and cafés in a street-style setting on the Cooper Street side of Epping Plaza, in addition to a renovation of Reading Cinemas and many of the surrounding dining and entertainment venues nearby, where Reading Cinemas built two extra auditoriums for Gold Lounge and rebuilt the front side of the interior, as well as a complete rebuild of the exterior itself.
 The completion of Stage 5 rebranded the shopping centre to Pacific Epping.

 in June 2018 QIC assumed Management rights and 50% ownership of the centre.

 Quest Apartment Hotels announced in January 2017 that it would build a 96-room hotel that would include an additional 1300sqm of new restaurants at Pacific Epping after securing a lease.
 Production has completed in late 2018, opening new dining and entertainment complexes to go along with it, further expanding the Urban Diner section.

 In 2019, a 2-story childcare centre and gym were built near JB-Hi-Fi and ALDI.

 Target closed its store in the centre in early 2021 and was replaced by Kmart.

+In November 2023, the Hunter and Gatherer fresh food precinct closed to undergo further redevelopment; it reopened in December 2024, consisting of over 20 shops and a completely renovated Woolworths supermarket.